 b) Fill in the FAMU ENTRY FORM (available from the festival coordinator or on the website, to be filled in by the filmmaker / producer)

-c) Three photographs from shooting, HiRes quality, 300 dpi as a minimum.
+c) Three photographs from shooting, HiRes quality, 300 dpi as a minimum, maximum 2 MB and only .jpg.

-d) A photograph of the director, HiRes quality, 300 dpi as a minimum.
+d) A photograph of the director, HiRes quality, 300 dpi as a minimum, maximum 2 MB and only .jpg.

 e) The dialogue list in English, with time codes, srt format.